urbit/urbit.org-reloaded/content/grants/port-maintenance.md

 ## Compensation

-- $4000 in WSTR per month initially (assuming ~10 hours/week part-time)
+- $4000 in WSTR per month initially (assuming ~10 hours/week part-time), 3 month contract

 - More WSTR can be negotiated if the developer has greater availability and can commit more time